forseti-security/forseti-security/_docs/_latest/setup/manual-deployment.md

 * For information about the specifications needed for a Forseti server VM instance, see the [Compute Engine deployment template](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/deployment-templates/compute-engine/server/forseti-instance-server.py)
-* When you create the instance, set the service account of the instance to the service account we just created or if you already created the instance, you can [update the service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#changeserviceaccountandscopes).
+* When you create the instance, set the service account of the instance to the service account you just created.
+    * If you already have an instance you want to use, follow the process to [update the service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#changeserviceaccountandscopes).

 ### Install the Forseti Server

 To install the Forseti Server, follow the steps below:

 1. SSH into the server VM
+    ```bash
+    gcloud compute --project <YOUR_PROJECT> ssh --zone <YOUR_ZONE> <YOUR_FORSETI_SERVER_NAME>
+    ```
 1. Run the following command to become an Ubuntu user:
     ```bash
     sudo su ubuntu